telefonicaid/fiware-glancesync/README.rst

   $ export GLANCESYNC_SETTINGS_FILE=/Users/foo/fiware-glancesync/app/settings/fiware-glancesync.cfg
   $ export GLANCESYNC_LOGGING_SETTINGS_FILE=/Users/foo/fiware-glancesync/app/settings/fiware-glancesync-logging.cfg
+  $ export GLANCESYNCAPP_DATABASE_PATH=/Users/foo/glancesyncENV/lib/python2.7/site-packages/
+                                       fiware_glancesync.egg/fiwareglancesync/
+  $ export GLANCESYNCAPP_CONFIG=/Users/foo/glancesyncENV/lib/python2.7/site-packages/
+                                       fiware_glancesync.egg/fiwareglancesync/app/config.py

-2) If the previous environment variables are not presented, the application will try to obtain the files fron the directory ``/etc/fiware.d``
+2) If the ``GLANCESYNC_SETTINGS_FILE`` and ``GLANCESYNC_LOGGING_SETTINGS_FILE``
+environment variables are not presented, the application will try to obtain the files from the directory ``/etc/fiware.d``

 If no one of the previos option is accomplished the server will launch an error message like the following:

 .. code::

+  ERROR: There is not defined GLANCESYNCAPP_CONFIG environment variable
+         pointing to config.py path file
+         Please correct at least one of them to execute the program.

+  ERROR: There is not defined GLANCESYNCAPP_DATABASE_PATH environment variable
+         pointing to database path file
+         Please correct at least one of them to execute the program.

   ERROR: There is neither defined GLANCESYNC_LOGGING_SETTINGS_FILE environment variable pointing
          to fiware-glancesync-logging.cfg nor /etc/fiware.d/etc/fiware-glancesync-logging.cfg